WARNING! - REPEATER COORDINATION!

-In 2011, My wife and I packed up everything and moved to Washington State, and we LOVE it!.
+In 2011, My wife and I packed up everything and moved to Washington State, and we LOVE it! (except for the WWARA fiasco as shown above!).
 There are so many things to do around here!
 (Most involve WINE!).
 By the way she hates the term XYL.hihi (or for the new generation.LOL).

 Current HAMSHACK Equipment List;